AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 ```

 # Fields
 A field is a data member of a class.
-Data members are often private (only accessible internally) and are always denoted with a prepended underscore when private.
+Data members are almost always private (only accessible internally) and are always denoted with a prepended underscore when private.
 ```C#
 public class HouseAddress
 {